Despite these attempts, I never established a habit of regular journaling.

 The free plan restricts certain feature and is ad-supported.
 The premium plan offers the following functionality:

-Overall, I really like the approach Daylio is taking, especially for people who are new to journaling.
+Overall, I really like the approach Daylio is taking, especially for people who are looking for a new digital journal app.
 With that being said, I think there is immense power to spending some time writing things down in a structured way.
 Sentiment tracking is only one piece of the puzzle.

 You can see a bit more of the user experience from this video: